 The granularity of slice remapping in this solution is per PDU session.
 The re-mapping decision can be based on slice awareness in registration area, operator policy for slice re-mapping as well as the subscription of the UE.

+Sequence Chart

+Figure 6.2.2.3-1: Slice re-mapping/fallback determined by the AMF

+The S-gNB sends the HANDOVER REQUIRED message to the AMF.

+If the UE’s ongoing slice(s) is not supported by the T-gNB, the AMF may make the slice re-mapping/fallback decision and include the decision in the HANDOVER REQUEST message to the T-gNB.

+The T-gNB responds to the AMF through the HANDOVER REQUEST ACKNOWLEDGE message.

+The AMF may send the slice re-mapping/fallback decision to the S-gNB through the HANDOVER COMMAND message.

+Editor Note: It is FFS whether and how the UE is aware of slice remapping.

+Evaluation

 System Impact

 No impact on signalling protocols. gNB should be aware that re-mapping may be used, and select NG based HO when needed.